github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/countries-where-sms-authentication-is-supported.md

 ---
-title: Countries where SMS authentication is supported
+title: Countries and regions where SMS authentication is supported
-intro: 'Because of delivery success rates, {% data variables.product.product_name %} only supports two-factor authentication via SMS for certain countries.'
+intro: 'Because of delivery success rates, {% data variables.product.product_name %} only supports two-factor authentication via SMS for certain countries and regions.'
 redirect_from:
   - /articles/countries-where-sms-authentication-is-supported
   - /github/authenticating-to-github/countries-where-sms-authentication-is-supported